superfly/docs/metrics-and-logs/error-codes.html.md

 This indicates a problem with connections timing out to your application.
 Check the following to diagnose:

 * Application logs may indicate the cause of a timeout
-* Ensure your app isn't overloaded by properly set its [concurrency limits](https://fly.io/docs/reference/concurrency/#main-content-start)
+* Ensure your app isn't overloaded by properly setting its [concurrency limits](https://fly.io/docs/reference/concurrency/#main-content-start)
 * Check [application metrics](https://fly.io/docs/metrics-and-logs/metrics/#managed-grafana) for signs of resource exhaustion (CPU, memory, disk I/O)

 #### PC06: Unidentified I/O error